astromonkeys/Pintura/README.md

 Pintura: a dynamic audiovisual homepage.
 This project is not meant to be distributed, totally for me only but if you want to run it locally, go for it. should be fun

+All the svg icons I used are included in my project directory.
+This may be annoying if you want to use your own icons/buttons... sorry

-This app relies on the p5.js library, as well as bootstrap.
+Also, this app relies on the p5.js library, as well as bootstrap.
 Either add these libraries into "/libs" at the root of the project structure to run it locally, or use these urls instead of the hard-coded filepaths:

 ----